Sebastian Kurz: 2017 legislative election

 In the 2017 legislative election, the ÖVP competed under the alias "Sebastian Kurz list – the new People's Party".
 Besides Kurz, other nominees on the federal list (Bundesliste) were Elisabeth Köstinger, Josef Moser, Gaby Schwarz, Efgani Dönmez, Maria Großbauer, Rudolf Taschner, Tanja Graf, Karl Mahrer and Kira Grünberg.
 The first part of the election program, titled "New Justice & Responsibility" (Neue Gerechtigkeit & Verantwortung), was presented on 4 September 2017 and it promised tax cuts, advocated against assets and inheritance taxes and for a reduction of the minimum income obtained by people without Austrian citizenship.
 Already in June 2017, Kurz had announced that he would aim for a tax relief in the amount of 12 to 14 billion euros annually, counterbalanced by savings in the bureaucracy and "misguided social services", which would in particular affect child and family subsidy as well as the minimum income received by foreigners.

 The second part of the program, presented nine days later, comprised economics, education, research, culture and the environment.
 It also aimed to replace compulsory school attendance with "compulsory education".
 Children shall "be able to comprehensively read and know the basics of math", otherwise compulsory school attendance shall be extended up until the age of 18.
-In addition, there shall be a mandatory second kindergarten year for children with insufficient knowledge of the German language.
-And contributions to the social security system shall be reduced for people with lower incomes.
+In addition, was to be a mandatory second kindergarten year for children with insufficient knowledge of the German language.
+And contributions to the social security system were to be reduced for people with lower incomes.

 On 27 September 2017, Kurz presented the third part of the election program; "Order and Security".
 Anyone arriving illegally shall be returned to their country of origin.
-If someones requires protection, they shall be harboured in a Protection Center within a third-party country.
+If someone requires protection, they shall be harboured in a Protection Center within a third-party country.
 It also asked for an improved scoring system (Punktesystem) for legal immigration.
 With regards to government reforms, it wished a more clearly defined separation of responsibilities between the federal government and the state and municipality governments.
 It also called for structural reforms within the EU, the implementation of the security compact and tougher punishments for violence against women and incitements.